 Sales teams, on the other hand, will have more quality leads coming from your current lead generation efforts.
 They won’t need to constantly invest in new channels to drive new leads; they’ll be able to nurture potential customers they already have.

 So, how do you stop missing sales opportunities, and nudge people visiting your site towards making a purchase?

 Website visitor tracking software will shine a light on the anonymous 98% of non-converting website traffic.
 It’s the best way to find (and close) opportunities you never realized you had.

 Ready?
 Let’s dive in.

 The people visiting your website don’t have to be a mystery.

-Website visitor tracking makes that possible.
+Website visitor analytics tools makes that possible.